GoogleCloudDataproc/flink-bigquery-connector/README.md

 ### Create a Google Cloud Dataproc cluster (Optional)

-If you do not have an Apache Flink environment you can create a Cloud Dataproc cluster with pre-configured auth.
-Here we attach relevant documentation to execute Flink applications on Cloud Dataproc, but you can deploy the Flink runtime in any environment and submit jobs using Flink CLI or web UI.
+A Google Cloud Dataproc cluster can be used as an execution environment for Flink runtime.
+Here we attach relevant documentation to execute Flink applications on Cloud Dataproc, but you can deploy the Flink runtime in other Google Cloud environments (like [GKE](https://cloud.google.com/kubernetes-engine)) and submit jobs using Flink CLI or web UI.

-Any Dataproc cluster using the API needs the `bigquery` or `cloud-platform` scopes.
+Dataproc clusters will need the `bigquery` or `cloud-platform` scopes.
 Dataproc clusters have the `bigquery` scope by default, so most clusters in enabled projects should work by default.

 #### Dataproc Flink Component